reymon359/gatsby-personal-site/content/posts/a-trip-to-the-french-alps/index.md

 url: 'none'
 ---

 A month ago we drove ahead to the French Alps and visited Lyon, Chamonix Mont-Blanc, and Turin.
-We were not sure if we would be able to do this trip given the current COVID situation, so we booked accommodations a week before.
+We were not sure if we would be able to do this trip given the current COVID situation, so we booked accommodations just a week before.
 In the end, everything went fine though we had to adapt to the _new normality_ rules like wearing a mask and keeping one's distance.

 This is just a summary of the trip and the places we visited to help anyone who is planning a similar trip as well as to improve my knowledge about them and remember the incredible moments lived when reading it in the future.